Mehrdad-Noori/Brain-Tumor-Segmentation/README.md

 The network is based on U-Net architecture with some modifications as follows:
 - The minor modifications: adding Residual Units, strided convolution, PReLU activation and Batch Normalization layers to the original U-Net
 - The attention mechanism: employing [Squeeze and Excitation Block](https://arxiv.org/abs/1709.01507) (SE) on concatenated multi-level features.
-This technique prevents confusion for the model by weighting each of the channels adaptively ([our paper](https://ieeexplore.ieee.org/document/8964956)).
+This technique prevents confusion for the model by weighting each of the channels adaptively (please refer to [our paper](https://ieeexplore.ieee.org/document/8964956) for more information).

 <br />